obakas/obakas/ReadMe.md

 I’m big on:

-Blockchain development (Ethereum & Solana – I like both sides of the coin)
+* Item one Blockchain development (Ethereum & Solana – I like both sides of the coin)

-Full-stack engineering (Next.js, React, TypeScript, Node, the usual suspects)
+* Item two Full-stack engineering (Next.js, React, TypeScript, Node, the usual suspects)

-Smart contract integrations
+* Item three Smart contract integrations

-Data analysis and structuring chaos into clarity
+* Item four Data analysis and structuring chaos into clarity

-Building tools that make life easier for real users
+* Item five Building tools that make life easier for real users

 Right now, I’m pushing myself toward becoming a world-class dev — the kind of engineer whose repos speak louder than their résumé.
 Freelance, startup, enterprise… wherever the challenge is, I’m game.